mezhanglei/react-dragger-sort/README.md

 The architecture design has been redesigned to better support various scenarios in drag and drop.
 The new design is simpler to implement the drag and drop function, please update to `1.x` version in time with the old version.

 # features
-The component consists of three parts: the `DndContextProvider` component, the `DndArea` component and the `DndArea.Item` component.
-- `DndContextProvider` component: provides three callback functions to modify the state after dragging and dropping.
-Determine if the drag is within the same area based on the `source` (source of the drag) and `target` (target of the placement) in the drag callback function parameters.
+- Provide callback functions to modify the state after dragging and dropping, note that the `path` attribute provides a location marker
-- `DndArea` component: provides the draggable area in which the dragging and dropping behaviour takes place.Support for cross-domain drag and drop between different `DndArea`, Different `DndArea` nesting is also supported.
-Note that this component must be given `id`;
-- `DndArea.Item` component: wraps the element to be dragged and dropped so that it can be dragged and dropped.
-Note that this component must be given `id`;
+- Supports inter-nesting for cross-domain drag-and-drop operations.

 ### install
 ```